ko-build/ko/docs/reference/ko_apply.md

       --bare                       Whether to just use KO_DOCKER_REPO without additional context (may not work properly with --tags).
   -B, --base-import-paths          Whether to use the base path without MD5 hash after KO_DOCKER_REPO (may not work properly with --tags).
       --debug                      Include Delve debugger into image and wrap around ko-app.
 This debugger will listen to port 40000.
+      --debug-continue             Continue the debugged process on start.
+Useful when you don't want to require a debugger to attach for the application to start.
       --disable-optimizations      Disable optimizations when building Go code.
 Useful when you want to interactively debug the created container.
   -f, --filename strings           Filename, directory, or URL to files to use to create the resource -h, --help                       help for apply